The Props Master 1: Ritual Reality

-If you grew up in the 60s like I did, you are probably still humming Beatles tunes and wondering whatever happened to the good music.
-You might have even spent hours running the Abbey Road vinyl backward to hear the message "Paul is dead."
+If you grew up in America during the ‘60s like I did, you are probably still humming Beatles tunes and wondering whatever happened to the good music.
+You might even have spent hours running the Abbey Road vinyl backward to hear the message “Turn me on, dead man.”
 You may have fought in Viet Nam or narrowly avoided the draft.
 Either way, it affected you and you knew people who were killed or wounded there.
 You were probably old enough to understand what happened when Kennedy was shot, to have joined the world in sadness when Pope John XXIII died, and may even have been on the streets protesting during the 1968 election campaign or when Bobby Kennedy was shot.
-You knew racism, integration, the Great Society, bussing, and the words of Martin Luther King, Jr.'s, "I have a dream."
+You knew segregation, integration, the Great Society, busing, and the words of Dr. Martin Luther King, Jr.’s, “I have a dream.”

-Maybe more than any other generation, growing up in the 60s marked its progeny deeply with the culture of Woodstock, whether you were there or simply heard about it later.
-Even if we didn't participate in all the drugs, sex, and rock & roll, we knew it was happening.
+Maybe more than any other generation, growing up in the ‘60s marked its progeny deeply with the culture of Woodstock, whether you were there or simply heard about it later.
+Even if you didn’t participate in all the drugs, sex, and rock & roll, you knew it was happening.
 The pill launched the sexual revolution.
-We all had a glimmer of an idea that Haight-Ashbury was a Mecca for the potheads, we'd been told to never trust anyone over 30, and we knew the peace sign and were ready to fight over it.
+Women’s Lib promoted the burning of bras in the same fire some of us burned draft cards.
+We all had a glimmer of an idea that Haight-Ashbury was a Mecca for potheads, we’d been told to never trust anyone over thirty, and we knew the peace sign and were ready to fight over it.

 We’d also seen race riots in Watts and Detroit that nearly burned cities down.
 With our long hair, beards, beads, music, and braless tits we went out to change the world.

-Maybe we weren't as successful as we wanted to be, but maybe we just didn't use all the right methods.
+Maybe we weren’t as successful as we wanted to be.
+Maybe we’ve forgotten the fervor and passion we once had.
+Maybe we didn’t use all the right methods.
 Maybe there were some people who were working toward other ends who knew the power that lay beneath our feet and to whom goddess-worship and magic were more than hippie fads.
-When we were standing on the pavement holding signs protesting carpet-bombing in Laos, the invasion of Cambodia, and the draft, maybe we should have been chanting spells around a fire as we did a naked spiral dance.
+When we were standing on the pavement holding signs protesting carpet-bombing in Cambodia, the invasion of Laos, and the draft, maybe we should have been chanting spells around a fire as we did a naked spiral dance.